Guimbal Cabri G2: Design

-The Cabri G2 is a two-seat light helicopter with a three-bladed fully articulated main rotor and a Fenestron-type tail rotor.
-As with most French-designed helicopters, the main rotor blades advance in a clockwise direction.
+The Cabri G2 is a two-seat light helicopter with a three-bladed fully articulated main rotor and a Fenestron-type tail rotor with the main rotor blades advancing in a clockwise direction.
 The main rotor is designed to enable flight within a wide envelope of weather conditions, while the composite rotor blades are damage-tolerant and have no set life span.
 The use of the Fenestron has been credited as having made the Cabri noticeably quieter than competing rotorcraft, such as the Sikorsky S-300, in addition to its favourable safety, handling, and maneuverability attributes.
 The Cabri uses a skid landing gear arrangement; unusually, the skids are attached to the fuselage by elastomeric mounts rather than being directly bolted on to reduce ground resonance and provide greater articulation.
 The fuselage features a damage-resistant all-composite monocoque construction, reducing weight and maintenance requirements while increasing strength.

 The Cabri employs a side-by-side seating arrangement for a pilot and passenger, which is also ideal for training purposes, which is an intended role for the type.
 Dual flight controls are typically installed; these can be removed without the aid of tools as required.
 The passenger seat on the left can be removed if unnecessary or for greater storage space within the cabin.
 Various features for personal helicopter usage, such as an externally accessible 200-litre baggage compartment, power sockets within the main cabin, leather seating, and incidental under-seat storage, are also present.
 An unusual feature of the Cabri is a remote door locking system, which includes an immobilizer function; this has been reported as being a world-first.
 The Cabri is also the first light helicopter to feature a plasma ignition system, the first with a glass cockpit, and the first to be certified under EASA CS-27 regulations.
 Available options include air conditioning, various avionics configurations, moving map display, Global Positioning System display, cargo hook, automatically deployed floatation gear, and several maintenance tooling packages.